thexdesk/remix.gun-react-18-streaming/README.md

 ## Demo

 Visit the [Demo](https://rmx-gun.fltngmmth.com).
 In another window visit the [Peer](https://rmx-gun-peer.fltngmmth.com).
 In the first window use the object builder form by entering the key and value.
 Refresh the peer window to find your mutation.

-### NOTE: The demo containers are not deployed with persisiting data volumes.
-When a new container is deployed the data will be reset.

 ## Development